COSIMA/regional-mom6/docs/angle_calculation.md

 Here we explain the implementation of MOM6 angle calculation in regional-mom6, which is the process by which regional-mom6 calculates the angle of curved horizontal grids (``hgrids``).

 **Issue:** On a curved hgrid, we have to rotate the boundary conditions according to the angle the grid is rotated from lat-lon coordinates (true north vs model north).
-MOM6 calculates the angle internally. ``rotation.py`` copies that MOM6 calculation into python so we can rotate it based on that calculation.
-The issue is that usually users provide hgrids in MOM6 with an angle field (``angle_dx``) and we were using that field.
-We don't necessarily trust that the user calculation doesn't have slight differences, so we implemented a way to use MOM6s angle calculation instead.
-In short, MOM6 doesn't actually use the user-provided ``angle_dx`` field in input hgrids, but internally calculates the angle.
+Although horizontal grids supplied by users will contain an `angle_dx` field, MOM6 ignores this field entirely and calculates its own grid angles internally.

-**Solution:** To accomodate this fact, when we rotate our boundary conditions, we implemented MOM6 angle calculation in a file called "rotation.py", and adjusted functions where we regrid the boundary conditions.
+**Solution:** To be consistent with MOM6's treatement of grid angles, when we rotate our boundary conditions, we implemented MOM6 angle calculation in a file called "rotation.py", and included this in the the boundary regridding functions by default.

-## MOM6 process of angle calculation (T-point only)
+## Boundary rotation algorithm
+Steps 1-5 are the same as MOM6's internal angle calculation.
+Step 6 is an additional step required to apply this algorithm to the boundaries

 1. Calculate pi/4rads / 180 degrees  = Gives a 1/4 conversion of degrees to radians.
 I.E. multiplying an angle in degrees by this gives the conversion to radians at 1/4 the value.
 2. Figure out the longitudunal extent of our domain, or periodic range of longitudes.
 For global cases it is len_lon = 360, for our regional cases it is given by the hgrid.
 3. At each point on our hgrid, we find the q-point to the top left, bottom left, bottom right, top right.
 We adjust each of these longitudes to be in the range of len_lon around the point itself. (module_around_point)